mkolumb/EFCore.Extensions.SaveOptimizer/README.md

 ### Oracle serializable transaction

-It looks like serializable transaction produces many errors during execution.
+It looks like serializable transaction produces many errors during execution (e.g. ORA-08177 & ORA-06512).
 This is something to investigate.
 Currently I don't recommend using this library with Oracle in production environment.

 ## Q&A